sbgraves237/sos/cran-comments.md

-2021-05-22:
+2021-05-24:
 ## sos 2.1-5
-* 3 of 13 CRAN checks report a LaTeX error in the vignette sos.Rnw that has been in the package since that vignette was published in R Journal 1(2), 2009-12.
-I am unable to replicate that error.
-I cannot see what I should change in that vignette, and I do not want to change code outside this vignette, because doing so could break something else.
-* Another 4 CRAN checks report, "The following object is masked from 'package:utils': ?"
-This has been with the package since 2009.
-I don't know how to fix it.
+* I believe I've fixed all the problems identified in CRAN checks and in emails from Prof. Ripley, EXCEPT for the NOTE that, "The following object is masked from 'package:utils': ?"
+This is code that Duncan Murdoch contributed to this package around 2009, and I don't know how to suppress it.
+I asked R-pkg-devel.
+Ben Bolker "This is harmless and should be accepted by CRAN".
+I you disagree, I could use guidance on how to eliminate it without eliminating the functionality for which Duncan contributed code.
-* I think I've fixed two other problems reported by Prof. Ripley:
-*(1) I've wrapped all Internet accesses in help files in "try", so any attempt to access the Internet should no generate an error.
-*(2) I think I removed 'options(repos=c(CRAN="http://cran.cnr.berkeley.edu"))'.
-I cannot find it now with grep.
-If it's still there, I may need help finding it.
+* "All checks have passed" with no errors, warnings, notes on 5 GitHub Actions (R-release on Mac, Windows, Ubuntu plus R-devel and -oldrel on Ubuntu, all latest), plus my local machine (macOS 11.7.7 with R 4.3.0), plus R-hub builder, and Winbuilder with R-release, R-oldrel, and R-devel.
+And no new problems with revdepcheck.

 2021-03-29 / 31:
 ## sos 2.1-4